arbuckle/hacker-news-keyboard/README.markdown

 Up and Down to navigate articles.
 Left and right to focus on the article link or the comments link.
 Enter opens the selected link

-Non-issues
 ----------

+Some non-issues:
-Doesn't work on the search page, breaks on any page that has fewer than 30 articles.
+* Doesn't work on the search page, breaks on any page that has fewer than 30 articles.

-Released under the MIT license.
+* Released under the MIT license.
 Full license in keyboard.js